jpilartescongo/subsidence-arcgis-experience/README.txt

 		found online to make the code look consistent.

 	- Aquifers:
-		- United States Geological Survey: https://water.usgs.gov/ogw/aquifer/map.html.
-The GIS data comes in the format of a tar.gz, which you will have to unpack.
+		- United States Geological Survey: https://water.usgs.gov/ogw/aquifer/map.html
+		- The GIS data comes in the format of a tar.gz, which you will have to unpack.
 There are many tools online for this purpose (i.e. https://extract.me/)
+		- The original dataset contains information for the entire U.S. ArcPro was used to clip this data to cover only the study area.
+The resulting clipped dataset was then imported into
+			ArcGIS online as a hosted layer, so that it could be used in the "Additional Features" map

 	- Geojson beautifier: https://codebeautify.org/jsonviewer
 	- Converter to Geojson>SHP>CSV: https://mapshaper.org/